How To Eat Caviar: A Step-By-Step Guide

 Tips for Eating Caviar

-• If you’re tasting different types of caviar, start with the milder varieties and progress to the more intense ones.
+• If you’re tasting different types of caviar, start with the milder varieties and progress to the more intense ones — see our notes above on how Beluga, Oscietra, and Sevruga differ.
 This allows you to appreciate the subtle differences in flavour and texture without overwhelming your palate.

 • Plan on 1 to 2 ounces (30 to 60 grams) per person for a tasting.